 Otherwise, we think an over-reliance on crowd calendars is a mistake.
 Don’t think that a perfect day depends on low crowds.
 Low crowds help, but like most any Disney park, the quality of your day is going to depend most on the amount of preparation you put into it.
 A beautiful California day can bring huge afternoon crowds any day of year.

 Lunar New Year at Disney California Adventure.
-Disney California Adventure celebrates Lunar New Year in 2024 from January 23 to February 18.
+Disney California Adventure celebrates Lunar New Year in 2025 from January 17 to February 16.

 Food and Wine at Disney California Adventure.
-From March 1 to April 22, 2024, Disney California Adventure hosts a Food & Wine festival.
+From February 28 to April 21, 2025, Disney California Adventure hosts a Food & Wine festival.
 This isn’t anywhere near the size of the flagship annual event at Epcot, but it is still a good event.
 It really brings in the local crowds, though, so be prepared for that park to be busier than usual.

 How Long to Visit Disneyland

 Disneyland park is not a one-day park.
-It takes at least one and a half, more like two, days to get a full sense of the place.
+It takes at least one and a half, more like two, days to get a good sense of the place.
 Disney California Adventure probably is a one-day park, but repeat rides on the best attractions will push you to one and a half days.

 Getting To Disneyland